-Delay can forever stop your right to bring a case.
-Please call our office now
+Delay can forever stop your right to bring a case for sexual assault

 Statutes of limitations are a very complex area of the law.
 You must promptly consult with a lawyer who has handled sexual assault cases to ensure you are getting the correct advice.
 If you miss the deadline by one day, you lose.
 There are no do-overs, no excuses.
 It is essential that you contact an experienced Los Angeles sexual abuse attorney as soon as the abuse occurs to legally protect your claim.
 Call Taylor & Ring at 310-776-6390 or fill out our contact form to schedule free initial consultation with one of our sexual abuse lawyers today.